-The National Aviation Hall of Fame (NAHF) is pleased to announce the annual
+The National Aviation Hall of Fame is pleased to announce that the

 Purpose: The Spirit of Flight Award is presented to recognize and reward aerospace organizations that exemplify the positive utilization of aviation for charitable purposes or for service to mankind.